 The Miller Library on the main campus offers a separate, secure testing location for students with documented disabilities, and will work closely with students and instructors to meet needed testing accommodations.
 In addition, proctoring services are offered to students attending other educational institutions.
 Some online courses require students to secure a proctor to supervise exams.
-The procedure and forms are available on the web at https://www.keystone.edu/academics/onlinelearning/studentresources/takingtest.dot/.
+The procedure and forms are available online.